 Your Brand Should be a Dining Experience

-A good brand is like your favourite restaurant.
+A good brand (your brand) is like your favourite restaurant.
 It’s the chefs in the back, the amount of care put into every meal, it’s how people greet and serve you, and the way you feel once you leave.
 Marketing probably got you in the door to begin with.

 But while marketing is how you came to first discover that restaurant, good branding is a way to keep you coming back.